top of page

 MR. MA’AM Literary Magazine – 2017, 2018

-National Academy of Medicine's Visualize Health Equity Gallery
+National Academy of Medicine's Visualize Health Equity Gallery - permanent, online

 Off the Coast Magazine – Summer 2016 issue